Last reviewed: January 24, 2021

 Non-pharmacologic pain management

-There are no comparative trials evaluating the benefit of non-pharmacologic pain management strategies for medical abortion before 13 weeks gestation.
+In one randomized trial, high frequency transcutaneous electrical nerve stimulation (80Hz TENS) applied to the abdomen and back when cramping began reduced women’s abortion pain compared to placebo (Goldman, Porsch, Hintermeister, & Dragoman, 2020).
+Other non-pharmacologic pain management strategies for medical abortion before 13 weeks gestation have not been the subject of comparative trials.
 However, experts recommend adjunctive non-pharmacologic measures to improve women’s comfort during a medical abortion, including thorough education about expected pain and bleeding (Teal, Dempsey-Fanning, & Westhoff, 2007), a supportive environment and application of a heating pad or hot water bottle to the lower abdomen (Akin, et al., 2001).
 These modalities are to be employed in addition to—not as substitutes for—pain medications.

 Akin, M. D., Weingard, K. W., Hengehold, D. A., Goodale, M. B., Hinkle, R. T., & Smith, R. P. (2001).
 Continuous low-level topical heat in the treatment of dysmenorrhea.
 Obstetrics & Gynecology, 97, 343-349.